Carrot Cake Muffins

 My craving for carrot cake with a plush pile of cream cheese frosting returns every spring, like clockwork.
-This year I’m satisfying my cravings at breakfast with carrot cake muffins.
-Flavored with warming spices, orange zest, vanilla, and plenty of freshly grated carrots, these beauties do not disappoint.
+This year I’m satisfying my cravings at breakfast with carrot cake muffins!
+Flavored with warming spices, orange zest, vanilla, and plenty of freshly grated carrots, you’ll love starting your day with a freshly baked muffin.

-A dollop of mascarpone in the middle of each muffin melts into the center while baking, a nod to that frosting I adore.
+A dollop of mascarpone in the middle of each muffin melts into the center while baking, inspired by that classic cream cheese frosting I adore.
 Topped with brown sugar pecan streusel and a sweet orange drizzle, I can’t think of a more irresistible Easter breakfast.

 - 1/4 cup light brown sugar